nicotine-plus/nicotine-plus/doc/DOWNLOADS.md

 Currently there are no up to date and stable packages available for any of the BSD versions, nor for Solaris.

-Not to worry, with a bit of fidgeting can you run Nicotine+ from git: [RUNFROMGIT.md](doc/RUNFROMGIT.md)
+Not to worry, with a bit of fidgeting can you also install Nicotine+ with pip: [PIPINSTALL.md](doc/PIPINSTALL.md)

 ## Windows